Showing posts with label Teachers Salary Scale 2013-2016. Show all posts

 Important disclaimer:

 Note that this is not a formal advisory from any teachers' college in PNG.
-It is only a piece of general information based on insights on education & development information this blog provides for over 10 years.
+It is only a piece of general information based on insights on education & development information this blog has provided for over 10 years.

 Teaching Service Fixation Agreement (2014-2016) - PNG Public Service Pay Scale